jassanchez/Basic-SpringBoot-API/README.md

 ## Use

-To enable the propertie configuration, check CORS policy, by default React Vite Project is port 5173, change if you need it in ProductController.java
+To enable the correct configuration, check CORS policy, by default React Vite Project is port 5173, change if you need it in ProductController.java

 # The Api Rest have the following endpoints: